Highgate home repossessed

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-The Roslyn house, listed as having a capital value of $750,000 based on the Dunedin City Council’s 2019 assessment, was repossessed by mortgagee Liberty Financial Limited on July 1 this year.
+The Roslyn property, listed as having a capital value of $750,000 based on the Dunedin City Council’s 2019 assessment, was repossessed by mortgagee Liberty Financial Ltd on July 1.

-Before it was repossessed, the property on Highgate was owned by Scottsdale Enterprises.
+Before it was repossessed, the Highgate property was owned by Scottsdale Enterprises.

 Scottsdale Enterprises is owned by Rhonda Schlaadt, the former president of the Otago Property Investors Association.

-When contacted, Liberty Financial declined to comment due to the sensitivity around the case.
+When contacted, Liberty Financial declined to comment due to the sensitivity concerning the case.

-Ms Schlaadt was not able to be contacted by the Otago Daily Times.